quincycheng/katacoda-scenarios-personal/conjur-jenkins/intro.md

-*Please note that this tutorial refers to offical Conjur tutorial at https://docs.conjur.org/Latest/en/Content/Integrations/jenkins.htm, and modified for Katacoda platform.*
+*Please note that this tutorial refers to offical Conjur tutorial at https://docs.conjur.org/Latest/en/Content/Integrations/jenkins.htm, and modified for Killercoda platform.*

 In this tutorial, you will learn how to secure Jenkins pipelines using Conjur & credentials plugins.

 The Conjur Jenkins plugin retrieves secrets from Conjur for use in Jenkins pipeline scripts or Freestyle projects.

-### Overview
-The conjur-credentials-plugin makes secrets stored in an existing Conjur database available to Jenkins jobs.
-Jenkins jobs can authenticate to Conjur and access specific secret values for which they have authorization.
-You store and manage the secrets in Conjur.

-We provide the plugin binary, which you install and configure on your Jenkins host.

-On the Conjur side, policy defines the Jenkins host and gives it privileges to access Conjur.
-Conjur policy also defines the variables that will hold the secret values and authorizes Jenkins to access them.
-The secret values are loaded and managed in Conjur.
-Policy is also used to set up automatic rotation for supported variables.

-When all configurations are in place, Jenkins scripts and projects simply reference the variable using the configured Jenkins ID.

 ### Benefits
 The Conjur Jenkins integration provides the following advantages to Jenkins DevOps administrators: